-The Civil Aviation Safety Authority (CASA) will be conducting flight validation safety checks at and around Albury and Cooma airports on 21 February.
+The Civil Aviation Safety Authority (CASA) will be conducting flight validation safety checks between 16 March and 23 March at and around Nowra and Sydney Airports.
 A twin-engine aircraft will conduct a series of low-level flights to check flight paths and navigation aids and also check for any new obstacles.

-The Civil Aviation Safety Authority (CASA) will be conducting flight validation safety checks at and around East Sale and Melbourne airports between 22-25 February.
+The Civil Aviation Safety Authority (CASA) will be conducting flight validation safety checks between 21 March and 24 March at and around Port Macquarie, Williamtown, Tamworth, and Dubbo Airports.
 A twin-engine aircraft will conduct a series of low-level flights to check flight paths and navigation aids and also check for any new obstacles.

-Essential Energy will be conducting aerial inspections of the network at various places around NSW from February to May to identify faults or potential problems not visible from the ground.
-The schedule and further information can be found on the Essential Energy website
+Essential Energy will be conducting aerial inspections of the network at various places around NSW from February to October to identify faults or potential problems not visible from the ground.
+The schedule and further information can be found on the Essential Energy website.